DOA vs Approval Matrix vs RACI: What's the Difference? (Q&A)

 Q: Can a RACI replace DOA?

 A: No. RACI can clarify roles, but DOA is what establishes decision rights and approval limits.
 If you only have RACI, you'll still end up relying on informal approvals, escalation via email, and "whoever the executive trusts."
-McKinsey found that 72 percent of senior executives said bad decisions were as frequent as or more common than good ones — much of that stems from unclear authority, which RACI alone cannot solve.
+McKinsey found that 72 percent of senior executives said bad strategic decisions were as frequent as or more common than good ones, and much of that stems from unclear authority, which RACI alone cannot solve.

 Q: Does every DOA need an approval matrix?